 Dating your DeWalt Radial Arm Saw

 A very good estimate of the production date of your saw can be obtained from Rick Antrobus' analysis of serial numbers versus date of manufacture.
+Also helpful is a timeline of DeWalt radial arm saw models.
+For pre-1945 machines the timeline is generally more reliable than the serial-number analysis.
+After that time, both approaches are quite accurate.

 - Most of this information has been gleaned from patent information and old catalogs.